 Autism Forward is offering something unique, it is providing support at a time when autistic graduates are at their most vulnerable, facing another huge transition and often unsure of the next steps.
 It is indeed a time when autistic people feel that they are ‘falling off a cliff’ in terms of support, much of the progress we have made at University in terms of being independent can then be undone very quickly, especially if we have no purpose and ‘back peddle’ into a place of anxiety and reliance.

 As an autistic person, supporting autistic people, I am very proud to be involved with Autism Forward and have the opportunity to support autistic graduates through an often tricky time and be part of their journey towards success.

-Autism Forward beneficiary mentored by Faraday Fearnside (Plymouth)
+Autism Forward grant holder mentored by Faraday Fearnside (Plymouth)

 I believe that mentoring has been a great help to me as it has given me the confidence to do things that I wouldn’t have even dreamed of doing a year ago.
 I have managed to achieve so much more than I ever did in other forms of support I have had in the past.
 My mentor Faraday has a way of giving me an alternative way of seeing things as well as the tools to unpack the issues and address them in a proper way.

 David Perkins, Director of AS Mentoring (London, Birmingham, Bristol & Poole)